yujonglee/blog/posts/canary.md

 It does the job, but it doesn't have **Ask AI**, nor any way to customize its behavior.

+> Here, I'm talking about DocSearch UI, not Algolia's search API.

 ## Custom

 Large companies often have something custom.
 For example, **Stripe**, known for having some of the best documentation since its early days, has a customized search UI to meet its needs.